Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Amenities: Full bar, extensive seating, shower facilities, hot food options

-• Best For: Long layovers; flagship Terminal 3 lounge experience
+• Best For: Long layovers; the flagship Terminal 3 lounge experience

 American Admirals Club (Concourse G, near Gate G8)